nucypher/nucypher/docs/source/demos/local_fleet_demo.rst

 1. Install Nucypher

-Acquire the Nucypher application code and install the dependencies.
-Ensure the development dependencies are installed.
+Acquire the NuCypher application code and install the development dependencies.
 For a full installation guide see the :doc:`/guides/installation_guide`.

 2. Run a Lonely Ursula